 As we are using the cryptocurrency (Bitcoin) to explain the blockchain, we will go through the Bitcoin exchanging process.
 To make the transaction one needs a crypto-wallet to save, receive and to spend the Bitcoins.
 These are digital wallets built using the cryptographic method.
 Every crypto-wallet comes with a private and a public key.
 Where public key is treated as the address of the user’s wallet and the private key is the password that is required by the blockchain network to encrypt or decrypt any message.
 If a user encrypts a message with a specific public key then only the paired private key can decrypt it or vice versa.

 Let us consider, Tom wants to send Bitcoins for which he needs to send an encrypted message using his private key across the blockchain network.
 Then, the message will be sent to every node in the network and they can decrypt the message using Tom’s public key and know that the transaction was originated from Tom’s wallet.

 This takes us through the similar ideology what Steve Wozniak thinks!!

 Bitcoins are better than Gold and US dollars - Steve Wozniak

 While encrypting a transaction message from the wallet you are generating a digital signature using your private key.
 The blockchain computers use this signature to check the source and authenticity of the transaction.
 The signature contains strings of text that is unique and can not be used for any other transaction.
-So, if anyone or you make change of a single character in the transaction message, the signature will automatically change and gets invalid.
-This prevents the process from any potential fraud and prevents attacker from changing the amount of transaction.
+So, if anyone or you make a change of a single character in the transaction message, the signature will automatically change and gets invalid.
+This prevents the process from any potential fraud and prevents the attacker from changing the amount of transaction.

 The private key is a very confidential information that will enable you to access your wallet and encrypt any transaction message.
 You can only be able to broadcast any message when you encrypt it first.